LL782/IDEA.DC5B/README.md

 # SHOP.DC5B.COM

+## Welcome 👋

-This is the [source code](https://en.wikipedia.org/wiki/Source_code) for [shop.dc5b.com](https://shop.dc5b.com) – if you're interested in the project of developing this business drop me a comment on [dc5b.dog](https://dc5b.dog).
+This is the [source code](https://en.wikipedia.org/wiki/Source_code) for [shop.dc5b.com](https://shop.dc5b.com)

+If you're interested in the project drop me a comment on [dc5b.dog](https://dc5b.dog)

+### Issues and milestones

+In GitHub you'll find [Issues](https://github.com/LL782/DC5B-SHOP/issues) and [Milestones](https://github.com/LL782/DC5B-SHOP/milestones).
+These show you what's being worked on and suggest a path for the future of the shop.
+If you'd like to contribute, you'd be most welcome.

 ## Tech

-The rest of this document will be notes for me about developing the website.
+The following are technical notes for the website development.

 ### Summary